Dheerajmadhukar/notes/BugBounty/Business_Logic_Attacks/README.md

-1. ### Abusing Workflows
+### 1. Abusing Workflows :

 [For example, in the normal workflow of an application from A to B to C, an attacker to skip the straight line from A to C or go back to A from C]

 a) Changing requests in a code path from HTTP POST to GET or vice versa
 b) Going through steps out of order or skipping steps that will normally verify or validate an action or information
 c) Repeating a step or series of steps
 d) Performing an unexpected action

-2. ### Exploit policies and practices:
+### 2. Exploit policies and practices :

 e.g , the attackers exploited a business policy of “one vote equals one person” because the website had no rate limit, authentication nor validation mechanism.

+### Induction :

-3. Induction: [information provided within the code and behavior of the web application]
+information provided within the code and behavior of the web application

 • It is possible for an attacker to carry out some form of induction from suspicious easily guessable/predictable parameter names and predict, forge or manipulate legitimate requests
 • Parameter names in most HTTP GET and POST requests in the form of name/value pairs, XML, JSON or Cookies are guessable, predictable and can be tampered with, as a result.
 • Sometimes, this may require a combination of logical guessing, brute-forcing and creative tampering to decipher the logic

-	a.
-Authentication parameters and privilege escalation:
+	a. ### Authentication parameters and privilege escalation:

 		• Applications can manage access control lists and privileges, any authenticated user has access to some internal parts of the application
 		• if authorization implementation is weak, it could likely include problems such as accessing another user’s account or acquiring greater permissions than what was originally assigned at login